andreoji/fizzbuzzex/README.md

 ### Access token

-Now we've got everything to generate the access token.
+Now we've got everything to generate the access token.\
-Paste the following hash into the iex session once the values of `client_id` and `client_secret` have been changed for those of the newly created app, and press return.
+Paste the following hash into the iex session replacing the values of `client_id` and `client_secret` for those of the newly created app, and press return.

 ```ruby
 john_valid_request  = %{"client_id" => "ac30330db052feb6cc9122f8f1f1bf5c0d9b1b6c6b2ede9262e50da3b55d3a92",